 - 1. Although there are dozens of ready-made custom themes, the platform provides limited design customization capabilities.
 If you are not satisfied with any of the available custom themes, you can’t implement major changes to the layout to make it fit your needs.
 The only solution in such a situation is to develop a theme from scratch.

 - 2. App code is not customizable either.
 Thus, if an app with the needed functionality significantly affects the speed of the fast e-commerce platform, you will have to either remove it from the store or bear with a slow website.

 If you want to start selling products online quickly, with minimal effort and technical skills, Shopify is a great option.
 However, if you want to have endless opportunities in terms of business scalability and full control over your online store functionality, you shouldn’t choose fully hosted platforms.

 WooCommerce is not a platform.
-It is an e-commerce plugin for Wordpress (the most popular platform for blogging), which gives you almost unlimited opportunities for your store design and optimization.
+It is an e-commerce plugin for WordPress (the most popular platform for blogging), which gives you almost unlimited opportunities for your store design and optimization.
 That’s why we included it in our review of the fastest e-commerce platforms.

 Both WordPress and WooCommerce are open source projects.
 To set up an online store you should get a domain name, web hosting, and SSL certificate, and then launch a WordPress website.
 To get these you can choose one of dozens of providers.
 The cost of Wordpress hosting is usually an average of $5-$15/month, which is more than affordable.

 CDN is equally important for the performance of any e-commerce store.
 You can easily integrate WooCommerce based online stores with the help of any of the CDN service providers, like KeyCDN, CloudFlare, or MaxCDN.

 WooCommerce provides numerous useful features for e-commerce, for both store owners and developers.
 These stores support all WordPress out-of-the-box functionality along with excellent opportunities for SEO optimization.
 In addition, you get an admin panel with a user-friendly interface, simple product page creation, and easy store management.